By Denise Y. O’Meara for ELCR

 FAYETTE ALLIANCE

-The question posed by the Fayette Alliance is not “if we grow, but how we grow.”
+The question posed by the Fayette Alliance is “not if we grow, but how we grow.”
 They believe that Fayette County can be the model for sustainable growth by balancing and connecting Lexington’s increasingly vibrant city with its productive and beautiful Bluegrass farmland.

 It’s a challenge, but so far Fayette Alliance has been successful.

-According to Executive Director Susan Speckert, Lexington was the first community in the U.S. to create an urban services (growth) boundary, which is a “hard line that limits development into our farmland.
+ing to Executive Director Susan Speckert, Lexington was the first community in the U.S. to create an urban services (growth) boundary, which is a “hard line that limits development into our farmland.
 This boundary serves twin purposes—it preserves our irreplaceable Bluegrass farmland, while directing development and investment inside our city limits.
 This has been and continues to be the key to our economic development and quality of life.
 The urban services boundary enables our signature agricultural industries to thrive and creates a vibrant city.”

 Fayette Alliance approaches its work in three ways—advocacy, education and research.
 The research is critical.
 Fayette Alliance conducts and commissions research by experts so that all of their positions are based on data, facts and the law.
 They have commissioned studies on housing demands; land utilization; the economic impact of Fayette County’s agricultural industries; the costs of community services; and many others.
 This thorough research enables them to offer real solutions to Fayette County’s growth needs while protecting farmland.